GNB2023/BioEngSport/README.md

 - PYTHON: “Statsbombpy” and “mplsoccer” libraries are required.

-- Python: Please ensure that Python is installed on your computer.
-We suggest using a recent Python version, such as Python 3.x, as many libraries and notebooks are exclusively compatible with this version.
+- Python: We suggest using a recent Python version, such as Python 3.x, as many libraries and notebooks are exclusively compatible with this version.

 - Jupyter Notebook or JupyterLab: You will need to have Jupyter Notebook or JupyterLab installed on your computer.
 You can install it using pip (if you are using Python 3.x) with the following commands:
 “pip install jupyterlab” or “pip install notebook”.
 Once installation is complete, you can launch Jupyter Notebook or JupyterLab by executing the commands `jupyter notebook` or `jupyter lab` from a terminal window.
 Libraries “mplsoccer” (https://mplsoccer.readthedocs.io/en/latest/) and “pandas” (https://pandas.pydata.org/) are required.